Taxable Benefits Definition

 Points on How Taxes are Calculated

 • In some cases the employee would receive a fixed monthly allowance or in other instances they may be reimbursed for costs incurred.
-Either way, the amount that is received would be the taxable benefit.
+Either way, the amount that received by the employee would be the taxable benefit.

 • The value of the benefit received would be added to an employee’s T4 as income.